microsoft/vscode-docs/docs/getstarted/settings.md

   //  - bounded: Lines will wrap at the minimum of viewport and `editor.wordWrapColumn`.
   "editor.wordWrap": "off",

   // Configure glob patterns for excluding files and folders.
 For example, the files explorer decides which files and folders to show or hide based on this setting.
+Read more about glob patterns [here](https://code.visualstudio.com/docs/editor/codebasics#_advanced-search-options).
   "files.exclude": {
     "**/.git": true,
     "**/.svn": true,